JoyPeter-Atule/alx-system_engineering-devops/0x00-shell_basics/README.md

-Delete a file from a sub-directory
+Delete a sub-drectory from a directory